-In November 2003 and 2005, our junior band became Scottish Youth Champions in the under-16 section, as well as winning other contests.
+In 2003, 2005 and 2019, our junior band became Scottish Youth Champions in the Novice section, as well as winning other contests.
 With the inclusion of several adults, the junior band became a 4th Section contesting band in October 2003, being re-named Abbey Brass (Jedforest) and conducted by Cameron Mabon.
 They came 2nd (out of 4) in the Fourth Section at the Borders Entertainment Contest in November, and 4th overall for entertainment.
 The Band is now under the conductorship of Stuart Black

 We also have a thriving Training Band (The Band Buddies) also conducted by Stuart Black and consisting of twenty learners, all quite young.
 It performs at concerts put on by the senior band.